NtRaiseHardError/Kaiser/README.md

 **This project is discontinued.**

-## How to Build:
+## How to Build/Use:

 1. Compile _Kaiser.dll_ in Release mode
-2. Run _BuildKaiser.ps1_
+2. Upload _Kaiser.dll_ such that it can be directly downloaded as a raw binary

-## How to Use:
+3. Update the _BuildKaiser.ps1_ script to include the URL for _Kaiser.dll_

-1. Run _BuildKaiser.ps1_ to build the _Payload.ps1_ script
+4. Run _BuildKaiser.ps1_ to build the _Payload.ps1_ script
-2. Upload the _Payload.ps1_ script such that it can be directly downloaded as raw text
+5. Upload the _Payload.ps1_ script such that it can be directly downloaded as raw text
-3. Update the _BuildKaiser.ps1_ script to include the URL of _Payload.ps1_
+6. Update the _BuildKaiser.ps1_ script to include the URL of _Payload.ps1_
-4. Run _BuildKaiser.ps1_ to build the _Installer.ps1_ script
+7. Run _BuildKaiser.ps1_ to build the _Installer.ps1_ script
-5. Run the _Installer.ps1_ script with administrative privileges on the target machine
+8. Run the _Installer.ps1_ script with administrative privileges on the target machine

 ## Known bugs: